britu/express.js/read.md

 - 4:44 - The basic syntax of a web server:
 - 5:58  - Basic Route Handling
 - 7:30 - Express middleware
 - 8:40 - setting up the environment tools
 - 10:37 - creating a basic Express server
 - 13:00 - Create a Route
 - 18:40 - static folder
-- 21:45 - creating a simple REST API
+- 21:45 - creating a simple REST API it's need a route
+- 22:37 - Creating a model for REST API
 - 24:00 - MiddleWare
 - 30:15 - GET Request
 - 37:25 - express route